tainguyentt/blockchain-go/README.md

-# Proof-of-Work Blockchain
+# Go Blockchain
-A proof of concept of Blockchain system using Proof-of-Work consensus algorithm
+A proof of concept of Blockchain system following the series of [MyCoralHealth](https://mycoralhealth.medium.com).
+This blockchain is meant for a healthcare company to store Pulse rate info of users.

 ## What we'll do
 - Create your own blockchain